jingmouren/gitlab_in-silico-public_charlie/README.md

 The software is named after Charlie Munger, and is here to help you out in portfolio allocation for a focused, value investing approach.

-Charlie would remind you that you should spend the majority of your time analyzing investments and thinking about intrinsic values and different scenarios that might play out, independently of outside thoughts and events.
-The tool will also make you think about unpredictable external events.
+The underlying philosophy is that you should spend the majority of your time analyzing investments and thinking about intrinsic values and different scenarios that might play out, independently of outside thoughts and events.
+The software will force you to think about unpredictable external events.
 In fact, it won't help you if you're analyzing a company for which you cannot think of at least one downside scenario.

-Note that **the tool can give you advice, but it cannot give you conduct**.
+Note that **the software can give you advice, but it cannot give you conduct**.
 If you find yourself using this tool very often by changing inputs to match your preconceived expectations, then you're probably on the wrong path.

 ### How should you work with this tool?

-You should use this tool in the following way:
+You should use this software in the following way:
 - You spend 99.99% of your time thinking about companies that you'd like to invest in, and providing different scenarios for each company.
 A scenario is described by your estimate of the intrinsic value and the probability that this intrinsic value will be realized at some (undefined) point in the future.